 That was a milestone which I had been anticipating for some time with a huge amount of delight, but also with a healthy dose of realism about its significance.
 This page is a brief reflection on that milestone and the people who provided those one million clicks.
 For each click, I owe one thank you.

 What's more, traffic on any scale - big or small - clearly is not necessarily indicative of quality.
-Knowing how to use Google effectively, and writing on subjects which catch the public mood, are much more important.
+Knowing how to use Google effectively, and writing on subjects which catch the public mood, are much more important than quality when playing the numbers game.
 Mere click numbers and levels of traffic do not determine worth.
-What determines worth is whether that traffic lingers more than a few minutes, reads and enjoys or is informed or stimulated by an entire article, and perhaps goes on to read other pieces by the same author.
-There are of course ways of deciphering some of that information via a Google Analytics tool, but I've never been expert at doing that.
+What determines worth is whether that traffic lingers more than a few minutes, reads and enjoys or is informed or stimulated by an entire article, and perhaps then goes on to read other pieces by the same author.
+There are ways of deciphering some of that information, but I've never been expert at doing that.
 What I do know is that my level of traffic neither 'proves' merit, nor lack of merit.

 Now that's out of the way, let's get on and celebrate!